infosec-intern/infosec-intern.github.io/_posts/2017-07-18-dpkt-+-python3.md

 Time to get programming!
 I still have to solve the problem of converting my base64-encoded PCAP to a usable format for dpkt.
 Thankfully, python3 makes that easy too.
 The `io` module contains a couple classes - StringIO and BytesIO - that essentially act like files that are entirely in memory.
 Since PCAP files contain raw bytes, BytesIO is the obvious option.
-A few lines of code should will meet our requirements here:
+A few lines of code will meet our requirements here:
 ```python
 import base64
 import io